David-bfg/david-bfg/_posts/2020-04-01-covid-project-what-2-watchlist.md

 With its seamless development experience, longstanding development paradigm, and widespread industry adoption, React appears like it would have offered a smoother path forward compared to Vue.
 Nevertheless, this project serves as a valuable learning experience, allowing me to compare and contrast the trade-offs between these two technologies.

-## Development blocks and push through to publish
+## Development Blocks and Push Through to Publish

 ### Initial Project Rush